MrAuro/OuraEmotes/readme.md

 Aliases: `commands`

-Returns a list of commands
+Returns a list of commands and a link to the repo's readme

 #### github
 `!github`